HORNET-Storage/Scionic-MerkleTree-Go/README.md

  Merkle Trees are cryptographic structures used to manage and securely verify large amounts of data.
 However, there's a significant drawback: they cannot store folders of files.

-The number of hashes required for a Merkle proof in a Classic Merkle Tree grows logarithmically with the number of files, meaning the growth rate slows as the input (tree) size increases.
+The number of hashes required for a Merkle proof in a Classic Merkle Tree grows logarithmically with the number of file chunks, meaning the growth rate slows as the input (tree) size increases.
 This pattern makes them very efficient for large datasets because the growth of the Merkle branch size becomes exponentially less as the number of chunks rise.

 ### ***Scionic Merkle Trees v.s IPFS Merkle DAGs***